 In the used van market, the Xplore can sometimes seem a little overshadowed but the likes of Swift’s Sprite or Bailey’s Pursuit and Orion.
-But we think the Xplore is definitely worth considering, mainly because these tourers are robust yet lightweight, and offer a good choice of layouts.
+But we think the Elddis Xplore 504 is definitely worth considering, mainly because these tourers are robust yet lightweight, and offer a good choice of layouts.

 The Xplore came onto the market in 2008, and its simple lines and essential spec proved popular among customers.
 Soon dealers were ordering in special specs, adding further to the range’s appeal over the years.